A Laredo Attorney for Serious Injuries

 - Cuts or lacerations due to defective equipment

 - Severe burn injuries

 When amputations happen as a result of negligence, such as a drunk or distracted driver, that person and his insurance company need to be held accountable.
 The same is true if safety measures were not taken by a construction company and someone loses a limb at work or on a job site.
-The Law Office of John R. Solis can help.
-John R. Solis can fight for the compensation you deserve after your amputation accident.
+John R. Solis, Attorney at Law can fight for the compensation you deserve after your amputation accident.
 Contact us today.